MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsShiftsConnection.md

 ```

 ### -ConnectionId
-The WFM connection id for the instance.
+The WFM connection ID for the instance.
 This can be retrieved by running [Get-CsTeamsShiftsConnection](Get-CsTeamsShiftsConnection.md).

 ```yaml
 Type: String